SingAREN/Data-Mover-Challenge/ansible-playbook/README.md

 - Tunes network interfaces
 - Tunes kernel parameters

-The script is written for CentOS 7.6 and Ansible >2.5.
+The script is written for CentOS 7.9 and Ubuntu 18.04 LTS and Ansible >2.5.
 The user running the ansible-playbook must have administrator permissions.

 ## Pre-requisites

-1. Requires CentOS 7.6
+1. Requires CentOS 7.9 or Ubuntu 18.04 LTS
 1. Setup storage for DMC which has to be found at `/DMC`
     1. Create `/DMC/data` directory with `0755` permissions
     1. Create `/DMC/test` directory with `0777` permissions

-## Running the script
+## Initial Setup
+### CentOS 7.9

 1. Enable EPEL Repository